MicrosoftDocs/azure-devops-docs/docs/git/tutorial/pushing-cmdline.md

 ---
-title: Sync your changes to a remote Git repo (command line) | Team Services & TFS
+title: Sync your changes to a remote Git repo (command line) | VSTS & TFS
 description: Using Git Push to share code with Git. ms.assetid: 72b4eda4-9248-4229-bea6-a11492deee08 ms.prod: vs-devops-alm